The Fiddler’s Companion

 other fiddlers put just two parts to it.
 (Michael Kline, Mountains of Music, John Lilly ed.
 1999).

 R.P.
 Christeson (1973) notes that the tune bears considerable resemblance to a Scottish tune named "Rachel Rae," which can be found in some of the older Scottish tune collections (and which in America was printed in such collections as White's Solo Banjoist, Boston, 1896).
-He notes that some fiddlers play the first part of this tune differently than the Missouri version he gives, and use a portion of "The Forked Deer" as published in George Willig's or George P. Knauff's Virginia Reels (Vol. 1, No. 4, Baltimore, c.
+He notes that some fiddlers play the first part of this tune differently than the Missouri version he gives, and use a portion of "The Forked Deer" as published by George Willig's in George P. Knauff's Virginia Reels (vol. 1, No. 4, Baltimore, c.
 1839)--which appears to be the first time the "Forked Deer" tune appears in print.
 It has been suggested (by William Byrne) that the title “Forked Deer” (the first word is pronounced as if hyphenated, ‘FORK-ed’) is a corruption of ‘Fauquier Deer’, referring to the name of a county in northern Virginia.
 Others believe it may have derived from association with the Forked Deer River in Tennessee.
 Apparently, it was asserted in a fictionalized traveller’s account (published in the late 1880’s by Dr. H.W.
 Taylor) entitled "The Cadence and Decadence of the Hoosier Fiddler" that the title referred to a Deer river and its tributaries (i.e. ‘the forks of the Deer’).
 John Hartford and Pat Sky have speculated the original title may have been “Forked Air,” meaning a crooked melody.
 Indeed, Paul Tyler reports the "Forked Air" title was used in a 1950 notebook in which A. Hamblen noted down tunes played by his grandfather and brought to Brown County, Indiana, from Virginia in 1857.
 The tune, as "Forkadair,” appears in W. Morris’s Oldtime Viloin Melodies: Book No. 1, and the “Forkedair Jig” is a title Gerry Milnes (1999) says was used in a minstrel-era version.

 Miles Krassen (1973) remarks the tune is very popular through most of the southern Appalachians, though it was not played for the most part by Galax, Va., style bands.
 Tommy Jarrell, quintessential Round Peak (near Mt.Airy, N.C./Galax, Va.) fiddler learned the tune in Carroll County, southwestern Virginia, where he listened to his father‑in‑law, Charlie Barnett Lowe play it on the banjo with local fiddlers Fred Hawkes and John Rector.
 It is one of the tunes mentioned in the humorous dialect story "The Knob Dance,” published in 1845, set in eastern Tenn.
 (C. Wolfe), and was also known before the Civil War in Alabama, having been recalled by Alfred Benners in Slavery and Its Results as played by slave fiddler Jim Pritchett of Marengo County.
 The tune was mentioned by William Byrne who described a chance encounter with West Virginia fiddler ‘Old Sol’ Nelson during a fishing trip on the Elk River.
 The year was around 1880, and Sol, whom Byrne said was famous for his playing “throughout the Elk Valley from Clay Courthouse to Sutton as…the Fiddler of the Wilderness,” had brought out his fiddle after supper to entertain (Milnes, 1999).
 Charles Wolfe (1982) remarks it was popular with Kentucky fiddlers, especially in eastern Kentucky (a remark probably based on recordings of regional fiddlers Ed Haley and J.W.
 Day).
 Jeff Titon (2001) finds the title in the 1915 Berea, Kentucky, tune lists, and notes that it was played at the 1919 and 1920 Berea fiddle contests.
 It was one of the few sides cut in the first recorded session of American fiddle music in June, 1922, for Victor--a duet between Texas fiddler Eck Robertson and Henry Gilliland (though unissued).
 The tune was recorded for the Library of Congress by musicologist/folklorist Vance Randolph in the early 1940's from the playing of Ozark Mountain fiddlers.
 It is on Missouri fiddler Charlie Walden’s list of ‘100 essential Missouri fiddle tunes’.
 Alternate titles "Forked‑Horn Deer" and "Forked Deer Hornpipe" appear in a list he compiled of traditional Ozark Mountain fiddle tunes.
 Joel Shimberg finds that volume two of G. Legman's edition of Vance Randolph's "unprintable" Folksongs and Folklore: Blow the Candle Out (pg.
 759), says: "The dance tune known as Forked Deer is regarded as vulgar in the Ozarks, because the title has a double meaning.
 Forked might refer to the